 Back to top

-● Celebrates success; ensure that the celebration of success includes expressions of gratitude to volunteers.
+- Celebrates success; ensures that celebration includes expressions of gratitude to volunteers

 - Adheres to policies and Board responsibilities as adopted by the Board of Directors

 - Upon leaving office, transfers all records to successor